Got a Good Story About Your Cat or Dog? You Could Make $250 for Sharing It

-Chicken Soup for the Soul is accepting essays and poems to include in upcoming books.
-If yours is chosen, you’ll get a check for $200.
+Chicken Soup for the Soul is accepting stories and poems to include in upcoming books.
+If yours is chosen, you’ll get a check for $250.

 “They called it Chicken Soup for the Soul because they wanted it to soothe and provide comfort, just like their grandmothers’ cooking,” according to the company’s website.

-The company eventually expanded its selection and now publishes a variety of Chicken Soup for the Soul books on specific topics like faith, raising kids and, yes, even cats.
+The company eventually expanded its selection and has since published more than 250 titles within the Chicken Soup for the Soul book series that have sold more than 500 million copies worldwide.
+Books focus on specific topics like faith, raising kids and cats.

 How to Make Chicken Soup for the Soul Submissions

-Right now, the publisher is soliciting stories and poems for books in these subgroups including:
+Right now, the publisher is soliciting stories and poems for books in these subgroups: